-As a marketer, there’s a limit to your time and resources, so you need to be strategic about which type of content you produce.
-White papers and ebooks are both powerful B2B SaaS marketing tools, and although the names for these assets are sometimes used interchangeably, each has its own unique strengths.
-In this video, we’ll break down the white paper vs ebook debate.
+As a marketer, there’s a limit to your time and resources, so you need to be strategic about which type of content you produce. eBooks and white papers are both powerful B2B SaaS marketing tools, and although the names for these assets are sometimes used interchangeably, each has its own unique strengths.
+In this video, we’ll break down the ebook vs white paper debate.

 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

-If you’ve ever wondered whether to create a white paper vs ebook, this video will give you some clarity.
+If you’ve ever wondered whether to create an ebook vs white paper, this video will give you some clarity.
 While they’re both important SaaS marketing tools, ebooks and white papers have different audiences and purposes.

 Let’s walk through both types of content.